LavinaU/Operating-Ststems-Project-2/DevLog.md

 - add random transaction type, deposit or withdrawl
 - manager semaphore & safe semaphoreS
 - simulated sleep & print statements

+## 2025-11-17 11:04
+### Thoughts
+Yayy!
+Working as expected.
+I added more interactions and added the manager and safe semaphores, and simulated transactions and the customer leaving.
+Now I just have the final commit left.
+The scope of the final commit is a bit alrge, but that is fine considering I have two earlier working versions.
+I will make sure to test everything rigourously though for safety.

+### My Plan
+- scale to 50 customers & 3 tellers
+- add bank opening condition & limit customer emtry to 2 at a time
+- teller interaction functionality final
+- make sure print statements are in the proper format